-[2023] How to Quickly Delete Downloads on Mac - 3 Ways
+[3 Ways] How to Delete Downloads on Mac to Get More Space

 Jerome Mills

-In this guide, we will discuss where to find the Downloads folder on your Mac and how to delete downloads to free up space.
+In this guide, we will discuss where to find the Downloads folder on your Mac and how to delete downloads to get more space.

-When you use a Mac, you inevitably download a lot of files, documents, movies, audio, and more on it.
-If you don't clean them up often, they will pile up and take up a lot of your precious space.
+When you use a Mac, you inevitably download a lot of files, documents, movies, audio, and more.
+If you don't clean them up regularly, they will accumulate and take up a significant amount of your precious space.

 Wondering where your downloads are and how to delete them permanently?
-You have come to the right place.
-Follow this guide to get rid of them and get more space on your Mac.
+You've come to the right place.
+Follow this guide to get rid of them and free up more space on your Mac.

 How to Find Downloads on Mac

-Before we learn how to delete download files on Mac, let's find where your downloads are.
+Before we learn how to delete downloaded files on Mac, let's first locate where your downloads are.

 How to Find Downloads on Mac Using Finder

-Downloads are usually saved in the Downloads folder, which is located in the Finder sidebar.
-If you can't find it, click the Finder menu > Preferences and check Downloads.
+By default, your downloads are saved in the Downloads folder, which is located in the Finder sidebar.
+If you can't find it, click on the Finder menu > Preferences and check Downloads.

 Set Finder to Show Downloads in Sidebar